exadel-inc/etoolbox-authoring-kit/README.md

 }
 ```

-Apart from such a usage, `@Select` can also consume data stored in an [ACS AEM Commons lists](https://adobe-consulting-services.github.io/acs-aem-commons/features/generic-lists/index.html).
+Apart from such a usage, `@Select` can also consume data stored in an arbitrary datasource.
 For that usecase, another `@Select` setup is in effect (see below).

-Mind that you can either use "default" lists
-shipped as the part of *ACS AEM Commons* package, or some other implementation of key-value pair storage that mimics such lists.
+You can for instance use lists shipped as the part of *ACS AEM Commons* package, or some other implementation of key-value pair storage that mimics such lists.
 In the latter case, provide the additional `acsListResourceType` value that will help to parse your key-value storage.

 ```java